zakariaekhayi/Java-Scrapping-ML-Project/README.md

 # Scrapping-ML-Java-Project-
-in this Porject we ve used jsoup for scrapping and weka for the ML
+in this Porject we ve used jsoup for scrapping and weka for the ML  trainning two Models